mriffle/filter-nr-fasta/README.md

      -f ../sequences/nr.gz >human.nr.fasta
 ```

-Get all bacterial sequences/accessions present in refseq or uniprot
+Output all bacterial sequences/accessions present in refseq or uniprot
 ---------------------------------------------------------------------
-Includes sequences and accessions corresponding to humans or more specific.
+Includes sequences and accessions corresponding to any bacteria.
 Outputs as
 "bacteria-refseq-uniprot.nr.fasta" file.

 This command also allocates 64 gigs of RAM for this Java process.